jvanhei/demand_forecasting_challenge/README.md

 Edit each step as necessary before running and check results after running it.
 Set the step you are working on to 'True' to run and test the results of that step.

-<h4> For demonstration and simplicity, these steps are skipped, instead perform some exploratory data analysis, load the final model results and view them. </h4>
+<h4> For demonstration and simplicity, these steps are skipped in this notebook and everything should run without any modifications.
+Perform exploratory data analysis, load the final model results and view them. </h4>

 ```python